 "The moment you make a mistake in pricing, you're eating into your reputation or your profits." - Katharine Paine

-The goal of this guide is to show you how to adopt a pricing strategy that:
+The goal of this guide is to show you how to adopt a pricing strategy that does the following.

-I wrote this comprehensive guide to pricing because I feel very strongly that internet business owners like you need to understand how to price your products correctly BEFORE you worry about things like sales funnel optimization (which I also teach here at EntreResource.com).
+I wrote this comprehensive guide to pricing because I feel very strongly that internet business owners like you need to understand how to price your products correctly BEFORE you worry about things like sales funnel optimization, how to write seductive sales copy and other things that I teach here at EntreResource.com.

 Developing a great pricing strategy is not covered well enough in this space and many entrepreneurs end up looking a lot like this guy...

 It pains me to think about how many potentially great businesses fail because they're priced incorrectly.
 It doesn't matter what the product is.
 Whether it's a physical product with a one time price (like clothing) or a SAAS product that has a recurring payment (we will cover SAAS pricing strategies at length in this article by the way) pricing matters more than I can convey in words.